bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+A: Both allow you to go through the array elements, but .map() actually returns a new array with whatever modification(s) you wanted without changing the original array.

 2. What is the difference between a function and a method?
+A: Functions and Methods are both blocks of code that perform a certain task, but methods are special functions within an object.

 3. What is closure?
+A: Closure is when nested functions have access to the parent's scope even after the parent(s) have returned.

 4. Describe the four rules of the 'this' keyword.
+A: The four rules are global binding, implicit binding, explicit binding, and new binding.
+Implicit binding is whenever a function is called, the object to the left of the dot is "this".
+Explicit binding refers to when the call() or apply() methods are used to pass "this" as an argument.
+New binding refers to when a new instance of an object is created using the new keyword.
+This will refer to the object that's returned by the constructor function.
+If none of the above apply, this will bind to the global object which is usually the window.

 5. Why do we need super() in an extended class?
+A: Super() when used will allow a subclass to inherit attributes and methods that are available to the parent class.

 ## Project Set up